FAQEUCyber Resilience Act

 Article 69(2) preserves the status of products already placed on the market before 11 December 2027.
 The March 2026 draft guidance states that products placed on the market before that date remain subject to the Union legislation applicable at the time of their placing on the market and, if they were compliant then, they can continue to be sold and put into operation unless they are substantially modified on or after 11 December 2027.

-The main CRA exception is Article 14 reporting, which still applies to in-scope products already placed on the market before 11 December 2027.
+The main CRA transition exception is Article 14 reporting, which still applies to in-scope products already placed on the market before 11 December 2027.

 Citations